dev4vater/vater/docs/source/DevandIntNotes.rst

 ex.
 ``packer build --only vsphere-iso.machine --var-file machine.pkrvars.hcl -var vcenter_folder="test" .``

+--> vsphere-iso.win_10_wkst3: File [neo-ds01] win_10_wkst3_template_1/<sensitive>-tmp-created-floppy.flp was not found ` - if you see this error restart the build and the second attempt is likely to build properly

 Tips for Using the File Provisioner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using the file provisioner to move files, the file source and destination must be explicitly stated on each file being moved.
 Complications arise when trying to move entire directories; packer puts the files in a random temp folder and the files will not appear in the desired location.

 --Note: This only applies to packer.
 If moving files or directories after the packer template creation process is complete, disregard these steps and move the files/directories normally.

+Working with Windows
+^^^^^^^^^^^^^^^^^^^^
+Use Windows System Image Manager to create and verify answer files.
+Windows 10 has the Administrator account disabled by default - if enabled, it can break parts of your build process.
+Set packer to winrm into the box you're building via the Administrator account if you need complete access (ex. installing vmware-tools)

 In the case the Destroy Class does not function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^